-For instance If you are already paying for something that you don’t know how to use then this is losing money.
-Whereas if you buy some training that will teach you what to do then everything is good.
+For instance, If you are already paying for something that you don’t know how to use then this is losing money.
+Whereas if you buy some training that will teach you what to do when everything is good.
 Which, brings me to my plan for hosting.

 Since 2020 I have been hosting my websites and training with a platform called Wealthy Affiliate.

 Here is some basic information that you should know;

 I will explain a bit more about this below;